 On-Demand pricing lets you pay for capacity by the hour.
 Your data warehouse cluster requires no long-term commitments or upfront costs.
 This frees you from the cost and complexity of planning and purchasing data warehouse capacity ahead of your needs.
-On-Demand pricing lets you pay as you go.
+On-Demand pricing lets you pay as you go, enabling you to conduct low cost experiments and POCs or to spin up and tear down environments for development or test purposes.

 Backup storage is the storage associated with your automated and manual snapshots for your data warehouse.
 Increasing your backup retention period or taking additional snapshots increases the backup storage consumed by your data warehouse.
 There is no additional charge for backup storage up to 100% of your provisioned storage for an active data warehouse cluster.
 For example, if you have an active single XL node cluster with 2TB of storage, we will provide up to 2TB-Month of backup storage at no additional charge.
 Backup storage beyond the provisioned storage size and backups stored after your cluster is terminated are billed at standard Amazon S3 rates.